This post may contain affiliate links.

 With this many options, there’s no excuse not to find a recipe you enjoy!

-My mom doesn’t have a solid recipe, but she does have this tip to share: Mix the liver with ground meat in a 1:3 ratio.
+My mom doesn’t have a solid recipe that I can share, but she does recommend that you mix the liver with ground meat in a 1:3 ratio to best hide the liver flavor.

 Make Frozen Liver Cubes